jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 A functional Pokemon Trading Card Game Java Program<br>

+## Game Overview
 Each game has 2 Players<br>
 Each Player has 4 collections of Cards: a deck, hand, prizes, and a bench. <br>

-The game alternates between Players, allowing them to each perform 6 options per turn.<br>
+The game alternates between the user and a computer opponent, allowing them to each perform 6 options per turn.<br>
 Players can swap their active Pokemon, add a Pokemon to their bench, <br>
 evolve their active or a benched Pokemon, attack, or use a Trainer. <br>
+The user selects which action to perform, the order to perform them in, and what Cards are involved. <br>
+However, the computer opponent will always make one of each move in that specific order with random cards (when possible).<br>

 The game ends when a Player has 0 prize cards left, a Player has 0 cards in <br>
 their deck, or a Player has no active or benched Pokemon. <br>